Brevinbanks/ur5_mediapipe_motion/README.md

 The joint controller will allow you to control the joints of the robot individually if you select the controller available in the two drop down menus and click the play button.
 NOTE that you must turn the button back off to use the mediapipe controller or any other script based controller.

 The rqt_reconfigure GUI will allow you to edit specific node parameters, but the default one that pops up is Slider1.
 This is the joint effort controller for the gripper.
 Click the drop down arrow next to the Slider1 item and then you can see a number for the effort.
 -100 is closed, 100 is open.
-Check the box to have these changes effect the gripper.
+Check the box to have these changes affect the gripper.
 Uncheck the box if you want to have the mediapipe controller control the gripper.

 Be sure to kill the launch process with ctrl+C if you want to launch a different file.